 Youth mental health

-This clinical resource provides a simple framework for identifying and treating cardiovascular and type 2 diabetes risks in patients with psychosis receiving antipsychotic medication.
-It supports collaborative practice across professional disciplines and service settings.
-The resource was developed by the Royal College of Psychiatrists' Centre for Quality Improvement, the Royal College of General Practitioners Clinical Innovation and Research Centre and the Royal College of Nursing as part of the National Audit of Schizophrenia.
+This clinical resource provides a simple framework for identifying and treating cardiovascular and Type Two diabetes risks in patients with psychosis who are receiving antipsychotic medication.
+It supports collaborative practice between professional disciplines and across service settings.

 The Mental Health Consultation (with a Young Person): A Toolkit for GPs